santosh399762/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/permission-levels-for-an-organization.md

 ---
-title: Permission levels for an organization
+title:  levels for an organization
 intro: 'After you [create an organization](/articles/creating-a-new-organization-account), you should give Owner permissions to a small group of people who will manage the organization account.'
 redirect_from:
   - /articles/permission-levels-for-an-organization-early-access-program/